 Image by Kira Tverskaya Lonely Planet

 At the northern end of Red Square, the State History Museum has an enormous collection covering Russian history from the time of the Stone Age.
-The building, dating from the late 19th century, is itself an attraction – each room is in the style of a different period or region, some with highly decorated walls echoing old Russian churches.
+The building, dating from the late 19th century and designed in the Russian revivalist style, is itself an attraction – each room is in the style of a different period or region, some with highly decorated walls echoing old Russian churches.

 The exhibits about medieval Rus are excellent, with several rooms covering the Mongol invasions and the consolidation of the Russian state.
 The 2nd floor is dedicated to the Imperial period, with exhibits featuring personal items of the royals, furnishings and decoration from the palace interiors, and various artworks and documents from the era.
 Specific rooms are dedicated to the rules of various tsars.
 An unexpected highlight is an exhibit addressing the expansion of the Russian Empire by examining the growing network of roads and how people travelled.